 Masks required in public places – Beginning Friday, July 3rd, facial coverings/masks are required in public.
 Residents will be required to wear masks in Columbus when in retail establishments, in restaurants (when not eating), on public transit, nail salons and similar businesses.
 Governor DeWine announces face masks required statewide effective at 6PM on July 23rd.
 Masks must be worn at all times when at an indoor location that’s not a residence, outdoors (when unable to keep 6 feet social distance from those not in your household), and while waiting for/riding/driving/operating public transportation services (bus, taxi, private rideshare).

 Columbus City Schools announced that all grades PreK-12 will have entirely virtual classes for at least the first quarter of the school year.
+School resumes on September 8th.

 Greater Hilltop Area Commission – Hosting commission meetings on Facebook Live.
 The full commission meets the first Tuesday of the month.
 Check Facebook page for agendas and schedule.
+GHAC is hosting an election on Saturday, October 3rd.

 Text COVID19FC to 888-777 for COVID-19 Updates from Franklin County Emergency Services.